 If you have a known history of allergies, consider this: If you do not have a fever, “try a stepwise approach with using your usual treatments, such as long-acting antihistamines or nasal sprays,” Rajani said.

-4. If you’re producing mucus, it’s likely allergies or cold and flu symptoms, and not a COVID-19 infection.
-Rajani said a runny nose and mucus is typically clear in allergy sufferers, Rajani said.
+If you’re producing mucus, it’s likely allergies or cold and flu symptoms, and not a COVID infection.
+A runny nose and mucus is typically clear in allergy sufferers, Rajani said.